How do I determine the extent of protection a tree has Prior to removing it

 FAQs:

-What is the consequence if I do work on a protected tree without permission?
+What happens if I carry out work on a protected tree without permission?

-Can I contest to a TPO or preservation order?
+Can I appeal an TPO or preservation order?

-Can I take down a protected tree?
+Can I cut down a tree that is protected tree?

 Conclusion